Home Assistant on Proxmox: VM Import Steps

 confirming the virtual machine settings in proxmox.

-10. Run the command below substituting the current version, VM ID, and Storage Location.
-After running the command below, the disk will be imported into your VM!
+10. Run the command below, substituting the current version, VM ID, and Storage Location.
+This is how the Home Assistant OS is imported into our Proxmox VM.

 qm importdisk <VMID> /var/lib/vz/template/iso/haos_ova-8.4.img <STORAGE_LOCATION>